-Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) Unable to obtain guidance (2) Key Note (1) We have not implemented the technical requirements necessary to einterception assistance. implemented the technical requirements necessary to enable lawful interception, and therefore have not received any agency or authority demands for lawful assistance.
+Type of demand Lawful interception Communications data Statistics Government/other public body publishes (1) Government/other public body publishes (1) Key Note (1) The Ghanaian Parliament has recently passed the new Cyber Security Act 2020 with provisions on Child Online Protection (COP).
+Embedded within this Act is a clause for the implementation of lawful interception of voice and data under specific conditions and court mandate.
 Key Note (2) The legal position remains unclear regarding whether or not it would be lawful for Vodafone to disclose statistics related to agency and authority communications data demands.
 Under the Electronic Communications Act, 2008 (ECA), certain classes of information which are deemed to be of importance to the protection of national security may be declared to be critical electronic records and subject to restrictions in respect to access, transfer and disclosure.
 Under Section 56 of the ECA, the Minister of Communications may, by notice in the Gazette (the official government publication), declare certain classes of information which are deemed to be of importance to the protection of national security to be critical electronic records.
-Section 59 of the ECA, therefore, provides for the setting of minimum standards in respect to the access, transfer and control of a critical database. sure of information in a critical database to persons other than the employees of the National Information Technolo rernment agency.
-As a result, if the aggregate data with respect to the above agency and authority demands is to prevent Vodafone from publishing it.
-Despite continued representation, it is not possible to establish whether or not Vodafone is lawfully permitted to disclose aggregate statistics related to communications data demands.
-As we have not been granted approval, we remain unable to publish this information.
+Section 59 of the ECA, therefore, provides for the setting of minimum standards in respect to the access, transfer and control of a critical database.
+Additionally, Section 60 of the ECA imposes restrictions on the disclosure of information in a critical database to persons other than the employees of the National Information Technology Agency, a law enforcement agency, ministry, department or other government agency.
+As a result, if the aggregate data with respect to the above agency and authority demands is designated as 'critical electronic records', the government will be able to prevent Vodafone from publishing it.
+Despite continued representation, it is not possible to establish whether or not Vodafone is lawfully permitted to disclose aggregate statistics related to communications data demand we have not been granted approval, we remain unable to publish this information.